-For further information or to discuss matters further, please contact us on 0116 2407070 or visit our website: www.boolers.co.uk
+Telephone: 0116 2407070 Website: www.boolers.co.uk

-The above case study is for illustrative purposes only.
-It is only an example and should not be construed as advice or guidance.
-It is based on our understanding of current taxation, law and practice, which is subject to change.
-(January 2010).
-Before undertaking any switch of pension benefits a full review is required, to ensure that valuable benefits are not lost and that this is a suitable transaction.
-VAT ON COMMERCIAL PROPERTY PURCHASES
+This case study is for illustrative purposes only and is only an example and should not be construed as advice or guidance.
+It is based on our understanding of current taxation, law and practice (July 2016), which is subject to change.
+Before undertaking any transfer of pension benefits a full review is required, to ensure that valuable benefits are not lost and that this is a suitable transaction.

+VAT on commercial property purchases
-Whether a commercial property has elected to waive exemption to VAT (i.e. Opted to Tax) will often not be known until the Particulars of Sale are received, or confirmation received from the vendor.

-It is possible for the pension scheme to register for VAT, which will be undertaken by the Trustees or the member's accountant.
-The VAT returns are completed by or on behalf of the Property Manager.

-If VAT is paid on purchase, the pension scheme can reclaim this VAT.
-The amount reclaimed can then be used to repay any scheme borrowing.
+Whether a commercial property has elected to waive exemption to VAT (i.e. Opted to Tax) will often not be known until the particulars of sale are received, or confirmation received from the vendor.
+It is possible for a SIPP to register for VAT, which will be undertaken by the Trustees or the member's accountant.
+The VAT returns are completed by or on behalf of the property manager.
+If VAT is paid on purchase, the SIPP can reclaim this VAT.
+The amount reclaimed can be used to help repay any SIPP borrowing.
 Please note, if the property has Opted to Tax, Stamp Duty will be paid on the value of the property including VAT.

-As VAT is a very complex area of taxation, we will always seek VAT advice when purchasing property as we are not VAT experts.
+As VAT is a complex area of taxation, we will always seek VAT advice when purchasing property as we are not VAT experts.

-For further information or to discuss matters further, please contact us on 0116 2407070 or visit our website: www.boolers.co.uk
+Boolers is a trading name of David Booler and co which is authorised and regulated by the financial conduct authority.
+Member of the association of member directed pension schemes.